beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git diff
-It shows the difference of files between the distinct phases of the Local repository.
+Shows the difference of files between the distinct phases of the Local repository.

 ``` sh